- Athletic Training Home

 - Exercise Science Home

 - Athletic Training Faculty and Staff

 - Physical Therapy Faculty and Staff

-Daniel Pinto received a dual degree B.S. in Health Sciences and M.S. in Physical Therapy from Touro College (2002), completed orthopedic physical therapy residency training at the University of Wisconsin (2004), a transitional DPT (2007) and Fellowship training in Manual Physical Therapy at Regis University (2008).
-Daniel managed a physical therapy and wellness clinic for 3 years at the Regional Transportation District in Denver, CO where he saw first-hand the financial benefit to an organization focused on reducing health care costs through system-level changes including a combination of physical therapy and injury prevention.
-This motivated the pursuit of PhD training at the University of Otago, New Zealand with a focus in trial-based economic analysis.
+Dr. Pinto received a dual degree B.S. in Health Sciences and M.S. in Physical Therapy from Touro College (2002), completed orthopedic physical therapy residency training at the University of Wisconsin (2004), a transitional DPT (2007) and Fellowship training in Manual Physical Therapy at Regis University (2008).
+He completed a PhD in 2012 at the University of Otago, New Zealand with a focus in trial-based economic analysis.
 From 2014-2016, Dr. Pinto received K12 faculty development training using conjoint analysis (PI: Dave Cella, PhD, AHRQ).

 In 2015, he received the European Society for the Clinical and Economic Aspects of Osteoporosis and Osteoarthritis (ESCEO) Fellowship Award.
 In 2016 Dr. Pinto was awarded a CoHSTAR faculty fellowship and trained in the conduct of Behavioral Clinical Trials at the NHLBI.
 In 2020 he received ESCEO-IOF (International Osteoporosis Foundation) Pierre Meunier Young Investigator Award.